docQodly/docs/docs/studio/pageLoaders/styling.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="35%">
-    Toggle the option by clicking the button, then hover over a CSS class to highlight its location in your webform.
+    Toggle the option by clicking the button, then hover over a CSS class to highlight its location in your Page.
 	</Column.Item>
 	<Column.Item width="60%">
 		<img src={require('./img/cssinspect.png').default} style={{borderRadius: '6px'}} />